danielturek/nimble-vibass-2019/README.md

-# nimble-byu-2018
+# nimble-vibass-2019
-Repository for 2018 BYU Summer Institute on Applied Statistics workshop on NIMBLE
+Repository for 2019 Valencia International Bayesian Analysis Summer School NIMBLE Workshop

 Flexible programming of MCMC and other methods for hierarchical and Bayesian statistical models using NIMBLE.